minionsrahat/Vintage-Wheels-Client/README.md

 The website includes a Stripe payment gateway, allowing users to make payments using their cards.

-To create this project, I started by setting up a MongoDB database, which is a NoSQL database.
-Then, I connected my created database with my server.
-I created several APIs for loading data, deleting data, and updating data in MongoDB.
+To create this project, I utilized React for the frontend component and Express for the backend.
+The frontend is built using React, React Bootstrap, and React Router to handle navigation and provide a responsive user interface.
+React components are responsible for rendering the product information on the homepage and handling user interactions.

-To display product information on the homepage, I fetch data using a GET API from the server.
+For the backend, I set up an Express server to handle API requests and connect to a MongoDB database.
+The server provides several APIs for loading, deleting, and updating data in the MongoDB database.
+To ensure secure communication and protect sensitive information, I implemented a JWT authentication system to authenticate and authorize users when accessing protected routes.

-For security, I implemented a JWT authentication system to secure all APIs on the server-side.
+By combining React for the frontend and Express for the backend, I have created a robust and secure website that provides an intuitive user experience and seamless integration with the Stripe payment gateway.

-To handle navigation links, I used the `NavLink` component from React Router.
+If you have any questions or need further information, please feel free to reach out.

 ## Technology Used